Across the Night

-"Across the Night" was the fourth and final single released by rock band Silverchair from their fourth album, Diorama.
-It is the first track on Diorama, and is a major departure from their previous, grungy sound which was featured on Frogstomp, which was released in 1995.
-This more progressive type of songwriting is also present on Silverchair's final album, Young Modern.
+"Across the Night" is a song by Australian rock band Silverchair from their fourth album, Diorama.
+It is the first track on Diorama and was released as the album's fourth and final single on 31 March 2003.
+It reached number 24 on the Australian ARIA Singles Chart.
 A video was created for the song in the style of early 1920s cinema, featuring acclaimed Australian actor Guy Pearce.

-The Sean Gilligan and Sarah-Jane Woulahan directed music video was nominated for Best Video at the ARIA Music Awards of 2003.
+The video was nominated for Best Video at the ARIA Music Awards of 2003.